wdo-data/Portfolio/README.md

 # Portfolio
-This is an ongoing portfolio where projects will be added too as I contnue my data analystics journey.
+This is an ongoing portfolio where projects will be added to as I contnue my data analystics journey.

 ## Contents:
 1. SQL EDA on COVID-19 data set with Tableau dashboard